scheinerman/MagicSquares.jl/README.md

 Use `magic(n)` to create a magic square of order `n`.
 This is an `n`-by-`n` matrix whose entries are the numbers `1` through `n^2` such that the sum of the entries in every row, every column, and the two diagonals is the same.

 This is done via integer linear programming.
-Consquently, it is horribly slow.
+Consquently, it is slow.
 ```
 julia> @time magic(6)
 111.030697 seconds (220.59 k allocations: 16.619 MiB, 0.01% gc time)